 - You are neglecting the rest of your body and overtraining simultaneously.

-These are both huge issues that you need to address for the sake of your health; in the long and the short term.
-But, unfortunately, doing this will just make things harder for yourself, even if you work harder than ever before.
+These are both huge issues that you need to address for the sake of your health in the long and the short term.
+But, unfortunately, doing this will make things harder for you, even if you work harder than ever before.

 How To Burn Fat

 On top of cardio, strength exercises are still a good idea too.
-When you train the area you want to lose the fat from, you're going to improve your muscle definition, and that's a good start.
-What's even better though is compound exercises (like these).
+When you train in the area you want to lose the fat from, you’re going to improve your muscle definition, and that’s a good start.
+What’s even better, though, is compound exercises (like these).
 They make you work more muscle than you do outside of the compound workout and burn more calories.
 Not only do you burn more in the workout, but you raise your resting energy expenditure AND get the afterburn effect too.
-Talk about efficient!
+Talk about efficiency!